Learn something new every day

 It isn’t necessary to stick with mole Poblano when making chicken mole.
 Mole de Cacahuate, for instance, omits the chocolate and uses ground peanuts.
 For those who find it odd to use chocolate in a savory sauce, recipes for Mole de Cacahuate may be the perfect solution.
 Moreover, this sauce is a traditional topping for chicken in Mexico.

 In Mexico, certain moles are very popular in different regions.
 Oaxaca is considered the most diverse in its offering of these sauces.
-When traveling there, visitors may want to ask what type of mole they are getting when they are served chicken mole.
+When traveling there, visitors may want to ask what type of mole they are getting when they are served the dish.
 It can truly vary, but each sauce has unique flavor and taste that makes them worth trying.

 @Sierra02 - Speaking of Super Bow, have you ever tried Mexican chili?
 It’s wonderful and easily serves a crowd of hungry football fans.
 I serve it every year now along with a 7-layer dip and homemade tortilla chips.